sutpat1/fast-food-ai-chatbot/README.md

 # CapstoneChatBot
-This program is a chatbot for ordering at a fast food restaurant.
+This program is a chatbot for ordering at In-N-Out, a fast food restaurant.
+It utilizes natural language processing and large language models to deliver a proper customer product.

 ### Libraries
 Install the required libraries with the following commands: